kubernetes/kubernetes/logo/usage_guidelines.md

-# Kubernetes Branding Guidelines
+# Guidelines for use of the Kubernetes logo

 These guidelines provide you with guidance for using the Kubernetes logo.
-You can use the logo on your website or in print without pre-approval, provided you follow these basic guidelines.
+You can use the logo on your website or in print without pre-approval from The Linux Foundation, provided you follow these basic guidelines.

-You may display, modify, or use the Kubernetes logo only in connection with compliant implementations of Kubernetes and related uses in the following ways.
+You may display the Kubernetes logo, using the unmodified artwork in the image files below, only in connection with compliant implementations of Kubernetes and related uses in the following ways.
-A compliant implementation is an implementation of the unmodified Cloud Native Compute Foundation (CNCF) version of Kubernetes found at https://github.com/kubernetes/kubernetes and compatible branches thereof, together with published specifications, APIs and operational patterns.
-Acceptable related uses include display, modification, or use of the Kubernetes logo in connection with your compliant implementation, your integration with a compliant implementation, your support for a compliant implementation, your Kubernetes-compatible product, or in collateral, presentations, and marketing materials relating to compliant implementations of Kubernetes.
+A compliant implementation is an implementation of the unmodified Cloud Native Computing Foundation (CNCF) version of Kubernetes software found at https://github.com/kubernetes/kubernetes, together with CNCF's published specifications, APIs and operational patterns.
+Acceptable related uses include display of the Kubernetes logo in connection with your compliant implementation, your integration with a compliant implementation, your support for a compliant implementation, your Kubernetes-compatible product, or in collateral, presentations, and marketing materials relating to compliant implementations of Kubernetes.

-All other uses of this logo are covered by the Linux Foundation trademark guidelines found [here](https://linuxfoundation.org/trademark-usage).
+All other uses of this logo are covered by The Linux Foundation trademark guidelines found [here](https://linuxfoundation.org/trademark-usage).

 ## Links to logo images